Skip to main content

 While license cost matters, the best value for deer hunting also depends on:

-Public land access — States with abundant public hunting land (like Missouri, Wisconsin, and Idaho) eliminate the need for expensive hunting leases or outfitters.
+Public land access — States with abundant free public hunting land eliminate the need for expensive hunting leases or outfitters.
+Missouri's 900,000+ acres of Conservation Department land, Wisconsin's county forests and state land, and Idaho's vast national forests are among the best.

 Season length — Longer seasons mean more hunting days per license.
-Alabama and Texas lead with seasons running 4+ months.
+Alabama and Texas lead with deer seasons running 4+ months.
+Georgia's season runs Sep–Jan.

-Deer population density — Higher populations typically mean better harvest success rates.
-Pennsylvania, Michigan, and Texas consistently lead in total deer harvest.
+Deer population density and success rates — Higher densities typically mean better harvest success.
+According to the most recent USFWS data, Texas, Pennsylvania, Michigan, Georgia, and Wisconsin consistently lead in total deer harvest.
+Success rates on public land can vary dramatically by state.

-Travel costs — The cheapest license won't matter if you spend $1,000 on airfare and lodging.
+Travel costs — The cheapest license is worthless if you spend $1,000 on airfare and lodging.
 Consider driving-distance options for the best total value.
+The southern tier (Alabama, Mississippi, Georgia, South Carolina) is within driving distance for much of the eastern US.

 Most Expensive States for Deer Hunting